2014 ISL Inaugural Domestic Draft: Round 10

 The third round of the second day and the tenth round overall began with Mumbai drafting Nadong Bhutia.

 Round 11

 The fourth round of the second day and the eleventh round overall began with Chennai drafting Anthony Barbosa.

 Round 12

 The fifth round of the second day and the twelfth round overall began with Atlético de Kolkata drafting Baljit Sahni.

 Round 13

 The sixth round of the second day and the thirteenth round overall began with Atlético de Kolkata drafting Climax Lawrence.

 Round 14

 The seventh round of the second day and the fourteenth round overall began with Chennai drafting Jaison Vales.

 Goa and North East United

-Due to both Goa and North East United FC technically not being a part of the official draft, the two teams were placed at the bottom for every round to select their one player from Dempo and Shillong Lajong, respectively, from the I-League.
+Due to both FC Goa and NorthEast United FC technically not being a part of the official draft, the two teams were placed at the bottom for every round to select their one player from Dempo and Shillong Lajong, respectively, from the I-League.